bsayli/codegen-blueprint/README.md

 > **Architectural excellence should be the default — not an afterthought.**

+### Profiles + Foundation Libraries

+In this vision, a profile is not only a **tech stack** (Spring Boot, Maven, Gradle, etc.) but also a curated set of **foundation libraries**:

+- API contracts (envelopes, RFC 9457 / error handling)
+- Logging, tracing, and request context propagation
+- Security & identity integration (e.g. OAuth2 / Keycloak)
+- Client patterns and HTTP integration

+Codegen Blueprint’s job is to:

+1. Generate a clean, hexagonal project structure, and
+2. Wire in the relevant **“blueprint-\*” libraries** so that teams start with **ready-made, opinionated defaults** instead of reinventing the same patterns in every repo.

 As the project grows, profiles will define not only **technology choices**, but **engineering quality** itself:

 * Hexagonal vs layered vs CQRS options